HelpHelpHelpHelp

 The parameters calculated manually from multiple systems (using other parameters not directly related to the analysis at issue) are evaluated in an educational way in the program.
 These parameters do not present values obtained directly from the dosages, accumulate uncertainties due to the different variability contributions of the raw results and do not have the reliability required for an evaluation.

-This “non-achievement – Na” account for your PT (proficiency testing) assessment and must be recovered at the end of the period with the special round.
+This “non-achievement – NR” counts towards your evaluation of the PT (Proficiency Testing) and must be recovered at the end of the period, with the special round.
 But attention!
-For tests that are not performed in their routine, the process is different.
-See the answer to “How should I proceed with tests that I do not perform/outsource.”
+For tests that are not routinely performed, the process is different.
+See the answer to “How should I proceed with tests that I don´t perform/outsource”.

-The rounds are quarterly and have a reduced number of test items (when compared to the volume of patients attended by the laboratory).
-Therefore, it is very important that the laboratory responds to all the rounds and tests of your routine.
+The rounds are periodic (quarterly, half yearly) and have a reduced number of test items (when compared to the volume of patients treated by the laboratory).
+Therefore, it is very important that the laboratory responds to all rounds and tests in its routine.

-A non-participation is only paid when the laboratory has stopped activities, such as instrument breaking.
-In this case, it is necessary to justify as soon as possible to Controllab.
+A non-participation is only paid when the laboratory has stopped activities, such as instrument breakage or lack of kit.
+In this case, it is necessary to inform Controllab.
 This allowance can only occur once a year, to maintain the annual representativeness of its results.
-See the answer to “If you cannot answer for lack of kits or broken equipment, what happens?”.
+See response to “If you can’t answer for lack of kits or broken equipment, what happens?”.

-If, during the entire period for the execution a round, the laboratory has activities stopped due to operational problems (such as stopped equipment or lack of kit), the laboratory must check whether the form related to the inoperative analytical system has the option to report this situation in the field “+ observation”.
+If, during the entire period for performing a round, the laboratory has its activities stopped due to operational problems (such as equipment downtime or lack of kit), check if the form related to the inoperative analytical system has the option to report this situation. in the “+ observation” field.

-In this way, Controllab will be able to deduct this round from the laboratory’s score.
-However, this procedure cannot take place more than once a year, as the proficiency testing sampling would no longer be representative for the certificate.
+Thus, Controllab will be able to deduct this round from the laboratory’s score.
+However, this procedure cannot occur more than once a year, as the sampling of the Proficiency Testing would no longer be representative for the certificate.

 Evaluation: